adfresca/sdk-ios/README.md

 - v0.9.8
   - testDeviceId, printTestDeviceId properties are added to support a test mode (Please, see 'Checking Test Device ID)
 - v0.9.7
-  - AD Slot feature added as an announcement feature added (See 'AD Slot Setting')
+  - AD Slot feature added as an In-App Messaging feature added (See 'AD Slot Setting')
   - adViewClosed bug fixed. adViewClosed event must be called after show() requested.
   - The AD Caching feature is optimized for better performance.
   - Typos in some methods are fixed.